BL00DY-C0D3/Echo-VR-Server-on-Docker/README.md

 ```

 - Change the start parameters of the Echo Server:
-They are configures in the following file
+They are configured in the following file
 ```
 ./scripts/start-echo.sh
 ```